Procedures for the Faculty Grievance Committee

 Amended, May 8, 1995

-Amended April 22, 1996
+Amended Apr.
+22, 1996

-Amended January 1, 2004
+Amended Jan.
+1, 2004

-Amended August 24, 2006
+Amended Aug.
+24, 2006

-Amended October 19, 2007
+Amended Oct.
+19, 2007

-Amended February 19, 2016
+Amended Feb.
+19, 2016

 I. Membership

-The Faculty Code provides as follows: “The Faculty Grievance Committee consists of twelve elected members, and is structured to represent faculty of all ranks.
+The Faculty Code of University Government provides as follows: “The Faculty Grievance Committee consists of twelve elected members, and is structured to represent faculty of all ranks.
 Three of the members are elected at the time they hold the rank of professor or librarian, three at the time they hold the rank of associate professor or associate librarian, three at the time they hold the rank of assistant professor or assistant librarian or general librarian, and three at the time they hold a fixed-term appointment.
 A member’s promotion in rank during a term of office does not terminate his or her membership.
 One professor or librarian, one associate professor or associate librarian, one assistant professor or assistant librarian or general librarian, and one person holding a fixed-term appointment are elected each year.”
 The term of office for each member is three years.

 In any case in which a member of the Grievance Committee is also a member of a department or unit involved in the grievance or has a personal relationship that may appear to affect his or her impartiality, that member shall not participate in the hearing or determination of the grievance.
 Furthermore, a Committee member will not participate in a grievant’s case if the grievant requests that he or she abstain for reasons that the Committee agrees are valid.